 Concepts of emergency medical service operations including air and ground transportation, rescue awareness and operations, and crime scene awareness will be presented.
-Specific emphasis is given to medical incident command and management of hazardous materials incidents.
+Specific emphasis is given to medical incident command, management of hazardous materials incidents and EMS response to terrorism.